vfarcic/devops24/manuscript/06-jenkins-setup.md

 ...
 ```

-It represents the addition created if we use Jenkins' EC2 plugin.
+That section represents the addition that will be created if we use Jenkins' EC2 plugin.
 I'll be honest here and admit that I did not write that XML snippet.
 I don't think that anyone could.
-Instead, I copied it from the previous Jenkins setup, pasted it to `config.tpl`, wrapped it with `{{- if .Values.Master.DockerAMI }}` and `{{- end }}`, and changed `<ami>` entry to use `{{.Values.Master.DockerAMI}}` as the value.
+Instead, I copied it from the previous Jenkins setup, pasted it to `config.tpl`, wrapped it with `{{- if .Values.Master.DockerAMI }}` and `{{- end }}` instructions, and changed `<ami>` entry to use `{{.Values.Master.DockerAMI}}` as the value.
 That way, the section will be rendered only if we provide `jenkins.Master.DockerAMI` value and the `ami` entry will be set to whatever our AMI ID is.

-Similarly to the section enabled through the existence of the `jenkins.Master.DockerAMI` value, we can enable Google cloud through the XML wrapped inside `{{- if .Values.Master.GProject }}` and `{{- end }}`.
+Similarly to the section enabled through the existence of the `jenkins.Master.DockerAMI` value, we can enable Google cloud through the XML wrapped inside `{{- if .Values.Master.GProject }}` and `{{- end }}` block.
 The relevant snippet of the `config.tpl` file is as follows.

 ```tpl
 ...